common-fate/glide/docs/releasing.md

 - go pkg.dev will refer to the original commit for the tag rather than a new commit if you delete the tag and re create it
 - the cli build pipeline will refer to the first tag for the commit hash, so even if you create a new tag for the same commit, it will not work as expected

-# Running Granted Approvals Locally
+# Running Common Fate Locally

-The goal with Granted Approvals was to keep local development environments as similar to deployments as possible.
+The goal with Common Fate was to keep local development environments as similar to deployments as possible.
 This makes spinning up a dev environment super simple.

 Start by exporting some AWS credentials, using whatever method you like.
 Here we just run `assume` using [Granted](https://granted.dev/).